| Read Time: 7 minutes |

 Can I Sue Sigma Financial Corporation?

 If you’ve lost money caused by Sigma Financial and/or its employees’ misconduct then the answer is, YES, you can sue Sigma Financial but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Sigma Financial in FINRA arbitration proceedings, but WIN that arbitration.
-The easiest way to know if you have a viable case against Sigma Financial is to call Attorney Pearce at our office at 800-732-2889.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Sigma Financial in FINRA arbitration proceedings, but WIN that arbitration.

 What is Sigma Financial Corporation?